damies13/rfswarm/Doc/methods_for_connecting_agents.md

 In our case, all agents join the same private Hamachi network together with the Manager and communicate with it using a Manager's virtual IP address.

 ### Hamachi Configuration
-1. Create an account on the (Official Hamachi site)[https://vpn.net/].
+1. Create an account on the [Official Hamachi site](https://vpn.net/).
 Click the "Sign up" button at the top of the home page.

     This step is not required to create a simple virtual network, but we recommend doing so.

-2. Download the Hamachi application version for your operating system from the (Official Hamachi site)[https://vpn.net/].
+2. Download the Hamachi application version for your operating system from the [Official Hamachi site](https://vpn.net/).

     (*In the following steps, we will use the versions for Linux (**Agent**) and Windows (**Manager**)*) \
     We need to install Hamachi application on every device that will act as the Agent or Manager.